Drumsticks1/TS3-LogDataViewer/README.md

 ## Server operating systems
 I privately run it on a debian jessie distribution running nginx.
 <br>
-That's why I can only provide a template for nginx configuration settings (in the install instruction) as well as a systemd service script and not configurations for other webservers or init systems.
+That's why I can only provide a template for nginx configuration settings (see INSTALL.md) as well as a systemd service script and not configurations for other webservers or init systems.
 <br>

 If you use something else than nginx: make sure that you know what you are doing and restrict the access to your ts3-ldv folder!<br>